Managing Available Database and File-based Libraries

 The Project tab provides a list of available libraries in the current project.

-Any library can be a project library; they do not need to be stored in the project's folder.
-Right-click on the project name in the Projects panel then select the Add Existing to Project command to include libraries as part of the project.
+Any library can be a project library; it does not need to be stored in the project's folder.
+To include libraries in the project, right-click on the project name in the Projects panel and select the Add Existing to Project command.

 Installed Libraries